 The number of international tourists visiting the Kerama Islands has increased significantly in the last 10 years.
 Even still, it doesn’t feel busy even during peak seasons due to the limited number of accommodation and also the limited number of seats on jet ferries for day trippers.

 However, water accidents have also increased in recent years with more tourists.
-Because of this, most tourist beaches with life guards on the Kerama Islands have started to ask people to wear a life jacket whilst snorkeling.
-For those who want to do skin diving whilst snorkeling, you will need to use a swim ring or some sort of floatation device attached to you by a rope.
-Alternatively you can just go to non-tourist beaches which have no life guards.
+Because of this, most tourist beaches with lifeguards on the Kerama Islands have started to ask people to wear a life jacket (or wetsuit) whilst snorkeling, especially in the “swimming surveillance area”.
+Alternatively you can just go to non-tourist beaches which have no lifeguards.

 For experienced snorkelers who want to snorkel without restrictions, Aka-jima is our choice among the Kerama Islands for easily accessible non-tourist beaches for a great snorkeling experience.